P13R0/workout/backend/README.md

 ## MongoDB

-- create a `users` collection and create an unique index on `username` field to avoid duplications
+- create `users` collection and create an unique index on `username` field to avoid duplications
+- create `authorizations` collection and create an unique index on `username` field to avoid duplications
+- create `trainers` collection and create an unique index on `username` field to avoid duplications